mohamed-aziz/issat-timetable/readme.md

 	$ python issatso.py lstable "Your group" --today
 	$ python issatso.py lstable "Your group" --day vendredi

+To output your data into json so that you use the output in other programs, just use <code>--json</code> flag.

 Tired of typing all that, alias it :)

 	alias t='python ~/Projects/issatso/issatso.py lstable "Your group" --today'

 just put that in your .bashrc or .zshrc or whatever.